tubone24/web-screenshot-to-slack-gas/README.md

 ## Background

-I should need to get a screen capture of my website and paste it into Slack channels.
+I should get a screen capture of my website and paste it into Slack channels.

 Because I wanted to do it easily, instead of setting up a dedicated server, I make it as FaaS using Google Apps Script (GAS).